Viola-Siemens/villagers-come-more-alive/docs/PRD.md

 - **Features**:

   - **Trait Pool**: Defines inheritable traits: Height, Weight, Face Type, Skin Tone.
 - **Inheritance Logic**: When a child villager is born, for each trait (height, weight, face, skin), the game randomly selects one gene per allele from the both two parents and copies that specific trait from them.

-  - **Result**: This creates a child that is a unique mix of both parents, rather than a random one or a generic clone.
+This creates a child that is a unique mix of both parents, rather than a random one or a generic clone.

 #### **4.3.
 Lifespan & Aging System**